renovatebot/renovate/CODE_OF_CONDUCT.md

 You may be disappointed when we focus on other work ahead of your feature or bug, but you should understand and accept this.

-## Maintaining Issue and Code Quality
+## Maintaining Issue and Code quality

 We use GitHub Discussions to start and sort issues.
 Only maintainers are allowed to create new issues.